SPEAKING

 -

-"Futures after Progress: Hope and Doubt in Late Industrial Baltimore."
-Seminary Co-op Bookstore, Chicago, IL, May 28, 2024.
+“Futures after Progress: Hope and Doubt in Late Industrial Baltimore.”
+Association for Political and Legal Anthropology, Virtual Reading Group, December 6, 2024.

 Recent recorded talks can be found at the links below.